YoannPa/BiocompR/README.md

 Currently the package BiocompR contains **29 functions**:

 * `basic.sidebar()` - Draws a ggplot2 of a basic sidebar.
-* `bivar.plot()` - Computes boxplots or violins from 1 variable values against ranges of a 2nd one.
+* `bivar.plot()` - Draws boxplots or violins from a variable values against ranges of a 2nd one.
 * `build.layout()` - Builds legends layout.
 * `check_fun()` - Checks if a function exists and package of origin.
 * `cross.biplot()` - Computes and draws biplots for multiple principal components at once.